Meissner Tierney Fisher & Nichols s.c.

 Latest from Meissner Tierney Fisher & Nichols s.c.

-McKenzie E. Tibbetts is an attorney that serves in Meissner Tierney’s transactional practice group.
-She advises clients in the areas of business and corporate transactions and taxation.
+Brian M. Cooley is an attorney in Meissner Tierney’s transactional practice group.
+Brian advises clients in the areas of business organization, business and corporate transactions, mergers and acquisitions, and real estate.

 Where are you from?